Fueled/swift-style-guide/README.md

     static let ConstantValue: String = "TestString"
 }
 ```

+- Prefer creating Computed Properties for any methods which return something and take no parameters.

+var computedProp: String {
+  if someBool {
+    return "Hello"
+  } else {
+    return "No"
+  }
+}

 ### Closures
 - Do not use parameter types when declaring parameter names to use in a closure.
 Also, keep parameter names on same line as opening brace for closures: